-Canon 550D versus Nikon D3100
+Canon 550D vs Nikon D3100

-The Canon EOS 550D (called Canon XS in some regions) and the Nikon D3100 are two digital cameras that were officially introduced, respectively, in February 2010 and August 2010.
+The Canon EOS 550D (called Canon T2i in some regions) and the Nikon D3100 are two digital cameras that were revealed to the public, respectively, in February 2010 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 14.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 14.2 MP.

 Body comparison: Canon 550D vs Nikon D3100

 The side-by-side display below illustrates the physical size and weight of the Canon 550D and the Nikon D3100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The D3100 can be obtained in two different colors (black, red), while the 550D is only available in black.